EMBA Managerial Economics & Business Ethics – Cotrugli

 After the collapse of communism there was a well-known problem within the environmental movement,

-“Creating Green parties in much of Eastern Europe was a uniquely difficult process, in large part because of “melons” and “cucumbers” (melons are green on the outside but red inside; cucumbers are green all the way through” (Feffer, J., 1999, Shock Waves, p.1717)
+“Creating Green parties in much of Eastern Europe was a uniquely difficult process, in large part because of “melons” and “cucumbers” (melons are green on the outside but red inside; cucumbers are green all the way through” (Feffer, J., 1999, Shock Waves, p.171)

 In October 2025 Nature published the following article:

-This really quite remarkable that the world’s most prestigious scientific journal published what is little more than a consultanty op-ed.
+It’s really quite remarkable that the world’s most prestigious scientific journal published what is little more than a consultanty op-ed.

 Here is a TedX talk about the doughnut model: